-Getting started being a female truck driver and avoiding the pitfalls go hand-in-hand.
-It does cost money to get your CDL, but you shouldn’t go into massive debt to do it.
+It does cost money to get your commercial driver’s license (CDL), but you shouldn’t go into massive debt to do it.
 The price of CDL training should be between $3,000 and $7,000.
 Avoid schools that charge more than that, as well as ones that suggest high-interest loans or mortgaging your house to pay tuition.
 Some trucking companies offer training and a guaranteed job after you get your license that sets you up to pay back the schooling costs.
 Some of those offers are legitimate, but some aren’t.
-Do your homework to find reputable ones.
+Do your homework and track down the reputable ones.
 You’ll likely have to agree to work for the company for a certain amount of time after getting your license, and you’ll want to make sure the payments they’ll take out of your check will leave enough for you to live on.

 Alternatively, not many people realize that grants and scholarships are available to pay for trucking school.
 What’s more, veterans have access to education benefits they can use to pay for CDL training.
 All of these options will get you a CDL without having to pay for it yourself.

 Another thing to consider when looking for a school is to find one that provides more than a 3 or 4-week crash-course (no pun intended).
 The training should include both study time in a classroom setting as well as hands-on training in a truck.
 Local community colleges typically have good programs with professional instructors.
 Wherever you end up going, research the school/program to find out what kind of reputation it has.

 Congratulations!
 You’ve got your CDL and you’re ready to get a job and hit the road.